cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 # Build the agent image

-To build the agent's image, simply run the below command:
+To build the agent's image, simply run the below command.

-bash ./stack.sh build
+`bash ./stack.sh build`

 # Deploy the agent

-To start the agent's image, simply run the below command:
+To start the agent's image, simply run the below command.

-bash ./stack.sh start <STACK_NAME>
+`bash ./stack.sh start <STACK_NAME>`

 After deploying the agent, the NGINX routing configuration of your stack may need to be adjusted to ensure the agent is accessible via the `/feature-info-agent` route.